-- 1. Chief Financial Officer
+- 1. Chief Life Officer

-- 2. Chief Risk Officer
+- 2. Chief Financial Officer

-- 3. Chief Actuary
+- 3. Chief Risk Officer

-- 4. Acting Head of Life Operations 1
+- 4. Chief Actuary

-- 5. Medical Director Health Service
+- 5. Senior Advisor (taking care of Life Operations 1)

-g) Anti-Money Laundering Committee ("AMLC")
+- g) Anti-Money Laundering Committee ("AMLC")

 The objective of the AMLC is to consider matters relating to AML/CTF and to make appropriate decisions in accordance with the Anti-Money Laundering Act, the Counter-Terrorism and Proliferation of Weapon of Mass Destruction Financing Act or any subsequent related legislation and regulation as well as with the AIA Group Policy and Guidelines on Anti-Money Laundering and Counter Terrorist Financing and Economic Sanctions.
 The members of AMLC are: